 Me and the Mosque was produced as part of the Reel Diversity Competition for emerging filmmakers of colour.
 Reel Diversity is a National Film Board of Canada initiative in partnership with CBC Newsworld.

-The intensely personal story of Namrata Gill – one of many real-life inspirations for director Deepa Mehta's film Heaven on Earth – told in her own words.
-After 6 years, she courageously leaves an abusive relationship and launches a surprising new career.
+This short documentary tells the intensely personal story of Namrata Gill – one of the many real-life inspirations for Deepa Mehta’s Heaven on Earth – in her own words.
+After six years, Gill courageously leaves an abusive relationship and launches a surprising new career.

 This short fictional film features high school seniors discovering and battling against homophobic discrimination and stereotypes.
 Jamie must face up to her own reactions as she realizes that her friend is gay and needs her support.
 Jamie's boyfriend must decide if he will support Jamie.
 One of Them focuses on homophobia and discrimination in a human rights context.
 The dramatization prompts viewers to examine their own responses and promote a safe school environment for all.